 CPR & First Aid

-Sidewalk CPR Classes & Events
+Hands-Only CPR Classes & Events

 According to the American Heart Association, nearly 70 percent of Americans wouldn’t know how to administer CPR in an emergency situation.
 It takes just 10 minutes to learn how to keep a cardiac arrest victim alive until paramedics arrive.